Home Buyer's Guide

 Two types of mortgage rates are available through Intelliloan: fixed rate and adjustable rate.

-- An adjustable rate will stay constant for the first 5, 7, or 10 years.
-Thereafter, it will adjust according to the market conditions.
+- An adjustable rate will stay constant for an initial period.
+Thereafter, it will adjust according to the market conditions during the loan term.

 Work with a Real Estate Agent